hipe/tmx/beauty_salon/doc/issues/021-our-take-on-an-AST-processor.md

     to our own work.

-we do this by writing assertive code that does not fail silently, and running it with our entire "ecosystem" as a corupus. not only does this serve our primary objective above but it also gives us insight into the peculiarities of our corpus's "pragmatics" (as in socio-linguistics) of the host language.
+we do this by writing assertive code that does not fail silently, and running it with our entire "ecosystem" as a corpus. not only does this serve our primary objective above but it also gives us insight into the peculiarities of our corpus's "pragmatics" (as in socio-linguistics) of the host language.